Tenses PDF

 2. Activities that will continue until a point of time and will finish at that point of time: I will leave my office at 6 o'clock.
 By then I will have been working on my computer all day.

-Going to versus present tenses rules PDF
+Going to versus present tenses PDF

 1. Future plans: I am going to buy a new house.
 Predictions: Be careful!
 You are going to fall.